Kobe Beef vs. Wagyu Beef

 - Japanese Polled

-The term “Wagyu” is an umbrella term used to encompass any cattle, purebred or interbred, between the four breeds of Japanese cattle.
-Wagyu can be crossbred, purebred, or full-blooded, and does not necessarily need to be raised in Japan.
+The term "Wagyu" is essentially an umbrella term used to encompass any cattle, purebred or interbred, between the four breeds of Japanese Wagyu cattle.
+Wagyu can be crossbred, purebred or full-blooded, and does not necessarily need to be raised in Japan.
 Many producers outside of Japan are producing crossbred Wagyu.
 For example, there is American Wagyu, Australian Wagyu, and Chilean Wagyu.
-Learn more about how to differentiate between Wagyu here: https://wagyushop.com/pages/the-world-of-wagyu
+Learn more about how to differentiate between various Wagyu classifications here: https://wagyushop.com/pages/the-world-of-wagyu